Chapter 3Infectious Diseases Related To Travel

 - Febrile seizures (The risk of febrile seizures increases approximately 3-fold 8–14 days after receipt of MMR vaccine, but overall, the rate of febrile seizure after MCV is much lower than the rate after measles disease.)

-Evidence does not support a link between MMR vaccination and any of the following: hearing loss, retinopathy, optic neuritis, ocular palsies, Guillain-Barré syndrome, cerebellar ataxia, Crohn disease, or autism.
-A published report on MMR vaccination and inflammatory bowel disease and pervasive developmental disorders (such as autism) has never been replicated by other studies and has subsequently been retracted by the journal.
+Evidence does not support a causal link between MMR vaccination and any of the following: hearing loss, retinopathy, optic neuritis, ocular palsies, Guillain-Barré syndrome, cerebellar ataxia, Crohn disease, or autism.
+A published report on MMR vaccination and inflammatory bowel disease and pervasive developmental disorders (such as autism) has never been replicated by other studies, and has subsequently been widely discredited and retracted by the journal.

-Compared with use of MMR and varicella vaccines at the same visit, use of MMRV vaccine is associated with a higher risk for fever and febrile seizures 5–12 days after the first dose among children aged 12–23 months (about 1 extra febrile seizure for every 2,300–2,600 MMRV vaccine doses).
+Compared with use of MMR and varicella vaccines at the same visit, use of MMRV vaccine is associated with a higher risk for fever and febrile seizures 5–12 days after the first dose among children aged 12–23 months, and approximately 1 additional febrile seizure for every 2,300–2,600 MMRV vaccine doses administered.
 Use of separate MMR and varicella vaccines avoids this increased risk for fever and febrile seizures.

 Precautions and Contraindications

-People with severe allergy (hives, swelling of the mouth or throat, difficulty breathing, hypotension, and shock) to gelatin or neomycin, or who have had a severe allergic reaction to a prior dose of MMR or MMRV, should not be revaccinated, except with extreme caution.
+People with severe allergy (hives, swelling of the mouth or throat, difficulty breathing, hypotension, and shock) to gelatin or neomycin, or who have had a severe allergic reaction to a prior dose of MMR or MMRV vaccine, should not be revaccinated.
 MMR or MMRV vaccines may be administered to people who are allergic to eggs without prior routine skin testing or the use of special protocols.

 Enhanced replication of vaccine viruses can occur in people who have immune deficiency disorders.
 Death related to vaccine-associated measles virus infection has been reported among severely immunocompromised people.
-Therefore, severely immunosuppressed people should not be vaccinated with MMR or MMRV vaccines (see Chapter 8 for a thorough discussion of recommendations for immunocompromised travelers):
+Therefore, severely immunosuppressed people should not be vaccinated with MMR or MMRV vaccines (for a thorough discussion of recommendations for immunocompromised travelers, see Chapter 8, Immunocompromised Travelers):

-- People who have received high-dose corticosteroid therapy (in general considered to be >20 mg prednisone or equivalent) daily or on alternate days for an interval of ≥4 days should avoid vaccination with MMR or MMRV for ≥1 month after cessation of steroid therapy.
+- People who have received high-dose corticosteroid therapy (in general, considered to be >20 mg prednisone or equivalent daily or on alternate days for an interval of ≥14 days) should avoid vaccination with MMR or MMRV for ≥1 month after cessation of steroid therapy.

 - People who have received high-dose corticosteroid therapy daily or on alternate days for an interval of <14 days generally can be vaccinated with MMR or MMRV immediately after cessation of treatment, although some experts prefer waiting until 2 weeks after completion of therapy.